-The absence of directories and a sampling frame,
+The absence of directories and a sampling frame, as well as an

 In part, the first task of the project in any of the cities in which data were collected was to define and locate the elements of the private sector in community corrections, and the relevant government administered programs with which to make comparisons.
 Project field staff were urged to follow up leads on likely organizations providing services to justice or corrections agencies.